 Examples of VR safety training

 Retail stores: Verizon found that preparing employees for armed robbery and snatch-and-grab situations with Immersive Learning was the most effective way to keep them safe.
 Since the brain treats VR situations like real life, trainees are put under intense stress while learning how to cooperate, stay safe, and provide valuable information to law enforcement during and after a robbery.
-This practice gives them the best chance at recalling their training if they ever actually face the situation.
+Safe practice is a unique benefit of immersive technology, and gives them the best chance at recalling their training if they ever actually face the situation.
 The ability to train hundreds of store employees quickly and with greatest impact was a huge reason Verizon chose VR.